nag763/doteur/docs_src/install/cargo.md

 cargo install doteur --all-features
 ```

-**Since the version 0.5.0, doteur is shipped with in several packages, some features require additional dependencies being installed on your system, please check this [section](../features#additional-known-requirements-on-linux-regarding-the-features) if you face issues**
+**Since the version 0.5.0, doteur is shipped with several packages, some features require additional dependencies being installed on your system, please check this [section](../features#additional-known-requirements-on-linux-regarding-the-features) if you face issues**

 ## Step 2 : Ensure it has been installed correctly